2026 Small Kitchen Renovation Cost Reality

 - All white everything: Classic, fail-proof expansion

-- White + wood: Warm but still spacious
+- White + warm wood: Warm minimalism trend — spacious without feeling sterile

 - Soft gray gradient: Sophisticated, calming